 The play is in response to the #MeToo movement and the allegations made against film mogul Harvey Weinstein last year.

 David Mamet (left) is a Pulitzer Prize-winning playwright who is best known for his works including Oleanna, Glengary Glen Ross, and Speed-the-Plow.
 Mamet is also known for his work in film: he wrote the screenplay for Hannibal and directed and wrote the film Heist.

 John Malkovich makes his return to the West End stage after more than 30 years away.
 Malkovich most recently starred in the Netflix film Bird Box, and is also known for his roles in Johnny English, Dangerous Liaisons, and Of Mice and Men.
 The actor has been twice nominated for an Academy Award.

-Bitter Wheat also stars Doon Mackichan (Smack the Pony) and Ioanna Kimbrook, who makes her West End debut.
+Bitter Wheat also stars Doon Mackichan (Smack the Pony) and Ioanna Kimbook, who makes her West End debut.

 The play will be directed by Mamet, with design by Christopher Oram (Photograph 51) and lighting by Neil Austin (Company).

 Show Length and Times